laofas/useclass/README.md

      * Error demonstration
      */
     // Not allowed
-    this.myInit();
+    this.myMethod();

-    // Not allowed, this non-response object, watch will never fire, please move to the step method watch(() => this.count, () => {})
+    // Not allowed, `this` is not a proxy object, watch will never fire, please move to the `setup` method watch(() => this.count, () => {})

-    // Not allowed, this is not a response object, the view will not refresh, please move to the step method onMounted(() => {
+    // Not allowed, `this` is not a proxy object, the view will not refresh, please move to the `setup` method onMounted(() => {
       this.count++
     })
   }

-  // setup method will be called automatically inside useClass setup () {
+  // `setup` method will be called automatically inside `useClass` setup () {
     /**
-     * correct demonstration
+     * Correct demonstration
      */
-    this.myInit();
+    this.myMethod();

     watch(() => this.count, () => {})